yaxsomo/nosql-project/README.md

 ### Docker container execution

-First thing first, on the project root, you have to create the docker container with this bash command :
+First thing first, on the project's root folder, you have to create the docker container with this bash command :

 ```bash
 docker compose up -d